 Are managed SAP security services the right option?

 Managed Security Services (MSS) provide an alternative to taking care of every element of SAP security on your own.
-With MSS, you outsource some or all of your security needs to a company like Symmetry.
+With MSS, you outsource some or all of your security needs.
 Ensure the provider you choose takes you through the best practices outlined above.